Certified medical device Class IIa

 3.2 Treatment prospects

 The first form of treatment for allergies is typically allergen avoidance.
 Patients are advised to limit exposure to the relevant allergens.
-After that allergies are usually treated with antihistamines, corticosteroids, leukotriene antagonists and inhaled beta-blockers.
+After that allergies are usually treated with antihistamines, corticosteroids, leukotriene antagonists and Beta2-adrenergic agonists.
 Allergen immunotherapy, commonly known as “desensitization”, is the best-known other treatment method for eliminating allergies.

 Desensitization is the practice of gradually introducing allergens to the patient in larger and larger amounts in order to gradually accustom the body to the allergen and reduce the allergic symptoms.
 Treatment take three to five years and and can be very costly.
 It also involves a lot of effort on the part of the patient.
 Therefore, only a few patients turn to this treatment option.
 In addition, patients are at risk of suffering severe side effects, including anaphylaxis.

 BICOM® bioresonance therapy offers a better method of treatment.
 The method has been used for decades to treat allergies and their associated symptoms and has fewer risks and side effects.
 In addition, studies have shown that the use of allergy medications can be reduced or even stopped through the use of bioresonance therapy.
 The required number of treatment-sessions depends on the severity of the allergy and generally ranges between three to twenty sessions at weekly intervals.